Mayo Nissen

 Design, etc

-Customers pay vast sums of money to fly business and first class not only to enjoy the larger legroom and the free champagne, but equally to bask in the control over every detail afforded to them during their journey.
-The menu offers an array of meal options, individual multimedia stations offer a selection of entertainment, and local directional lighting is under their full command.
+Customers are willing pay large premiums to bask in control over every detail afforded to them during their journey.
+The inflight menu offers an array of meal options, individual multimedia stations offer a selection of entertainment options, and local directional lighting is under their full command.
 Temperature, however, affects everybody on board equally, whether flying first class or economy; we share the air we breathe and the environmental temperature.
+Interviews with a range of air travellers - long and short haul, first, business, and economy - led to the identification of the lack of any effective control over this aspect of the travel experience as both a regular and repeated irritation.

-The aim was to give passengers control where an individual, physical bubble was impractical.
-A simple control panel built into the armrest - integrated into the existing interface - gives users control over their environment in two ways: by giving an immediate, local, short term response, and by simultaneously influencing the collective environment to ensure that as many travellers as possible are comfortable with the ambient temperature at all times.
+Given the constraints of designing for air-travel, especially lack of space and the huge cost of carrying additonal weight, a service rather than a physical product seemed an appropriate response to the problem.
+The proposed system gives passengers control where an individual, physical bubble was impractical.
+Integrating only the additional options of 'warmer' or 'cooler' into existing armrest controls gives users influence over their environment in two ways: by giving an immediate, local, short term response, and by simultaneously influencing the collective environment to ensure that as many travellers as possible are comfortable with the overall ambient temperature at all times.